 The ending

 Susan has asked Edward to get dinner with her.
 Edward says some nice guy thing in the vein of, “Name the time and place and I’m there”.
 We see Susan get dressed up.
 She does her make-up.
-Then she arrives at the restaurant.
+Then arrives at the restaurant.
 This fancy, fancy place.
 She enters.
 The sever sits her at an empty table.

 She waits.